-Jacoby’s Shield accomplishes its mission primarily through hosting family bereavement camps.
-The camps combine traditional fun camp activities with grief education and emotional support, facilitated by grief professionals and trained volunteers.
-These camps will be an opportunity for the entire family to remember and honor their loved one, to grieve together outside of the funeral in a relaxed, safe and supportive setting.
+Jacoby’s Shield accomplishes its mission primarily through hosting Camp SHIELD family bereavement retreats.
+Camp SHIELD combines traditional fun camp activities with grief education and emotional support, facilitated by grief professionals and trained volunteers.
+Camp SHIELD will be an opportunity for the entire family to remember and honor their loved one, to grieve together outside of the funeral in a relaxed, safe and supportive setting.
 Families will be allowed to express emotions, share their grief, connect with others and learn positive coping skills.

 Jacoby’s Shield was born from a tragic event.
 Co-founders Stuart and Xaviera Latta lost their firstborn son Jacoby in 2014 from injuries he received while playing on a playground.
 Although losing Jacoby is a tragic event, the Latta's do not want Jacoby’s life to be remembered as a tragedy.
 This is why Jacoby's Shield was created.

 Jacoby’s Shield, established in 2016 by parents Stuart & Xaviera Latta, is a 501(c)(3), faith-based organization providing services to families experiencing the death of a child.

 Providing comfort, hope and healing to parents, grandparents and siblings affected by grief.

 Whether stillborn or 50, every year, countless parents experience the death of a child.
 Our unique programs give parents and siblings the chance to cry, laugh, grow, and heal.
 Kids meet other kids in similar circumstances, and together, they grow stronger.